 You’re going to have to learn some other way to interpret your dreams

-The old adage says “a picture is worth a thousand words.”
+The adage says, “a picture is worth a thousand words.”

 Probably not a thousand words, but images in a dream can be packed with meaning.
 Meanings are conveyed simply with pictures that would otherwise take a whole lot of writing or speaking to get across.
 It can be a struggle to remember all of the components of a dream.